gatlin/Alm/README.md

 a tree of lightweight objects containing barebones information on the browser `document`.

-To create a virtual DOM, lm exports a function called `el` which takes three arguments and returns a vdom:
+To create a virtual DOM, Alm exports a function called `el` which takes three arguments and returns a vdom:

 - a tag name